NotLLeon/battlecode24/test_harness/TEST_HARNESS_README.md

 Don't pass in an argument to generate 10 maps, otherwise pass in the number of maps you want generated

 The file will be written to `gml/NEW_MAP.json`.

+## Updating team IDs JSON

+The testing harness has a cache of the teams that accept unranked scrims, along with their IDs.
+This is stored in `unranked_accepted_teams_id.json`.
+This is used by the queue script to find the IDs of the teams you want to queue against.
+This may obviously change, if the teams decide to update their acceptance of unranked scrims.

+To update it, run `python3 update_other_team_info.py`.

+Do not pass in any args.
+This will update `unranked_accepted_teams_id.json`.